The Ultimate Ignition Poker Review

 The table experience

-As for the actual table experience, I find it extremely intuitive and attractive.
-Again, you are only identified by number so there are no custom avatars.
+As for the actual table experience, I find Ignition Poker extremely intuitive and attractive.
+You’re only identified by number so there are no custom avatars.

-The felt and carpet can be changed to a half-different colors and the table shape from racetrack (think old Full Tilt) to one big segment with line dividers.
+The felt and carpet can be changed to a half-different colors and the table shape from racetrack (think old Full Tilt if you were around back then) to one big segment with line dividers.

 Each player falls under the spotlight when it’s their turn to act and is allowed a full 30 seconds for each decision in addition to a time bank.
 That’s a bit too long in my opinion.